BioGearsEngine/core/README.md

 - Update build process to be entirely supported by CMAKE
   - Removed Apache Ant dependency
   - Updated build directory and runtime directory dependencies
-- Full build support for arm platforms
+- Full build support for ARM platforms
- - Updates to source to support all major platforms: mac, win, linux, and Arm
+ - Updates to source to support all major platforms: Mac, Windows, Linux, and ARM
 - Updated build architecture to python buildbot libraries
   - 8 concurrent nightly builds to ensure multi-platform support
 - Setup mirroring onto our new github repository